College for Adults Nursing Degree at St. Catherine University

 Gain the skills and experience to thrive in an exciting healthcare career, thanks to a challenging blend of liberal arts studies, professional courses, simulation, and clinical experiences.

 A Holistically Endorsed, Accelerated, Highly-Regarded Hybrid Nursing Program for Adults

 The St. Catherine University nursing program is designed for adults who want to earn their nursing degree in a hybrid format.

-Become a registered nurse (RN) — in a learning environment that embraces multicultural and social justice perspectives on health and healing.
-St. Kate's offers the Bachelor of Science in Nursing (BSN) degree program through a hybrid of online instruction, face-to-face instruction on our St. Paul, Minnesota campus, and hands-on clinical experiences at leading Twin Cities-area hospitals.
+Become a registered nurse (RN) — in a learning environment that embraces holistic, multicultural, and social justice perspectives on health and healing.
+St. Kate's offers the Bachelor of Science in Nursing (BSN) program through a hybrid of online instruction, face-to-face instruction on our St. Paul, Minnesota campus, and hands-on clinical experiences at leading Twin Cities-area hospitals.

 Classes meet: Daytime, evenings, and weekends